Counseling Education

 Camden New Jersey

-About Cambridge, MA Category Listings
+About Norwalk, CT Category Listings

 Camden is a city in Camden County, in the U.S. state of New Jersey.
 It is part of the Delaware Valley metropolitan region.
 The city was incorporated on February 13, 1828.
 Camden has been the county seat of Camden County since the county's formation on March 13, 1844.
 The city derives its name from Charles Pratt, 1st Earl Camden.
 Camden is made up of over 20 neighborhoods, and is part of the South Jersey region of the state.

-Although revitalization efforts have been met with limited success so far, there are a number of philanthropic groups that are active in Camden.
-Projects such as the redevelopment of the waterfront area brought three tourist attractions to the area: the USS New Jersey, the Freedom Mortgage Pavilion, and the Adventure Aquarium.
-The city is the home of Rutgers University–Camden, which was founded as the South Jersey Law School in 1926, and Cooper Medical School of Rowan University, which opened in 2012.
+Projects such as the redevelopment of the waterfront area brought three tourist attractions to the area: the USS New Jersey, the Freedom Mortgage Pavilion and the Adventure Aquarium.
+The city is the home of Rutgers UniversityâCamden, which was founded as the South Jersey Law School in 1926, and Cooper Medical School of Rowan University, which opened in 2012.
 Camden also houses both Cooper University Hospital and Virtua Our Lady of Lourdes Hospital.
 Camden County College and Rowan University also have campuses in downtown Camden.
 The "eds and meds" institutions account for roughly 45% of Camden's total employment.

 In the 19th century Camden underwent significant changes, transitioning from a hub of transportation to a growing city.
-On February 13, 1828, Camden was officially recognized, being incorporated from sections of Gloucester County.
+Camden was incorporated as a city on February 13, 1828, from portions of Newton Township, while the area was still part of Gloucester County.
+In 1832, Camden Township was created as a township coextensive with Camden City.
+The township existed until it was repealed in 1848.
 Camden Township was established in 1832 which was the same area as Camden City until it was reduced in 1848.
 In 1830, the Camden and Amboy Railroad Company was chartered in Camden, which connected ferry terminals from New York City to Philadelphia via rail.
 The railroad ended in Camden's Waterfront, where passengers would be ferried across the Delaware River to arrive in Philadelphia.
-Similarly to Camden's inception, transportation was a huge catalyst in its growth—the railroads opening in 1834 led to an increase in population and commerce.
+Similarly to Camden's inception, transportation was a huge catalyst in its growthâthe railroads opening in 1834 led to an increase in population and commerce.

-In Camden's transition into the 20th Century, Industry grew rapidly at the hands of companies such as the Victor Talking Machine Company (later RCA Victor), New York Shipbuilding Corporation, and Campbell Soup Company.
+At the turn 20th Century, industry grew rapidly at the hands of companies such as the Victor Talking Machine Company (later RCA Victor), New York Shipbuilding Corporation, and Campbell Soup Company.
 These were major employers in Camden, at times employing tens of thousands in and outside of Camden.
-The United States role in World War II made the New York Shipbuilding Company the largest and most productive ship yard in the world.
 Its location on the Delaware River made it ideal to launch ships.

-In 1926, a bridge connected New Jersey and Pennsylvania made its debut opening, which was named the Benjamin Franklin Bridge in 1956.
-The project cost $37 million, which New Jersey and Pennsylvania both paid equal parts of.
-The goal was to reduce ferry traffic between Philadelphia and Camden.
+However, by the 1950s, manufacturing came to slow causing industries to relocate and employment to dwindle.
 In contrast to the growth and industrialization Camden experienced in the early 1900s, there came a drop in population and industry further into the 20th century.
 Having reached its peak number of manufacturing jobs in 1950, by 1982 it was a quarter of what it had been.
 Post World War II, Campbell's Soup Company and RCA Victor had decentralized their production efforts in Camden.
 This Capital Flight was an attempt to avoid an increase in labor wages which unionized workers were fighting for.
 The New York Shipbuilding Company, a major contributor of naval units during World War II, shut down in 1967 due to low demand and mismanagement.

 During this period there was a large amount of white flight, in which white residents moved to surrounding suburbs in search of economic opportunity.
 Along with this, civil unrest grew resulting in riots.
 Police brutality and crime were at an all-time high which further exacerbated Camden's problems.